 The Ultimate Guide to School Holidays in Newcastle

-School holidays are here, and Newcastle is bursting with ways to keep kids busy, curious and active.
+School holidays are here, and Newcastle is bursting with ways to keep kids of all ages busy, curious, and active.

 Let the little ones run wild among the treetops.
-Wild Nets’ huge, suspended trampolines, slides and tunnels give kids the freedom to jump, scramble and explore, all safely netted and harness‑free.
-It’s high‑energy fun for every age, especially for families looking to burn off some holiday excitement.
+Wild Nets’ giant suspended trampolines, slides, and tunnels give kids the freedom to jump and explore, all safely netted and harness‑free.
+It’s high-energy fun for all ages, and especially brilliant for families looking to burn off some holiday excitement.

 Take a ferry trip to Stockton

-Hop on the Newcastle–Stockton ferry for a quick, breezy ride across the harbour.
-Wander the foreshore, explore Stockton’s playgrounds and stop in for a bite to eat at one of the cafes.
-Or simply enjoy the novelty of a mini‑adventure without needing the car.
+Hop on the Newcastle–Stockton ferry for a quick and scenic ride across the harbour.
+Wander the foreshore, explore Stockton’s Griffith Park Playground, and grab a bite to eat at one of the nearby cafés or pubs.
+Or simply enjoy the novelty of a mini‑adventure without needing the car and walk the shared path towards the break wall and Adolphe shipwreck.
 Easy, affordable, and guaranteed to be a hit.

 Explore Blackbutt Reserve

-Meet native wildlife, stroll leafy boardwalks and settle in for a picnic beneath the trees.
-Blackbutt Reserve is a school holiday staple, offering free entry, daily wildlife experiences and plenty of space for families to explore.
+Meet native wildlife, stroll leafy boardwalks, and settle in for a picnic beneath the trees.
+Blackbutt Reserve is a school holiday staple, offering free entry, daily wildlife experiences, and plenty of space for families to explore.
+The newly opened café is a delicious addition, perfect for Peacock watching after a walk along the animal trail, or for extra energetic folk, walk the bush paths to Richley Reserve.

 Get hands on at Newcastle Museum

-Perfect for curious minds (and rainy days!), Newcastle Museum offers interactive exhibitions, STEM‑focused activities and plenty of spaces for hands‑on learning.
-It’s a fun mix of education and exploration.
+Perfect for curious minds (and rainy days!), Newcastle Museum offers interactive exhibitions, STEM‑focused activities, and plenty of spaces for hands‑on learning.
+It’s a fun mix of education and exploration, where Newcastle’s eclectic history is on display in ‘A Newcastle Story’, and ‘Supernova’ will intrigue and delight junior scientists.

 Hit the Glenrock mountain bike trails

 Glenrock State Conservation Area serves up some of the region’s best family‑friendly riding.
-With flowing trails, scenic bushland and coastal glimpses, it’s the perfect place for confident young riders to challenge themselves outdoors.
+With flowing trails, scenic bushland, coastal glimpses, and even the occasional waterfall, it’s the perfect place for confident young riders to challenge themselves outdoors with their families.
+The 14km of purpose-built bike trails are graded – green circle for beginners and blue square for intermediate.

 Eat your way through Newcastle Food Month

 April brings one of the city’s biggest foodie celebrations, Newcastle Food Month.
-Parents can enjoy signature events, long lunches and pop‑ups, while families can seek out casual, kid‑friendly venues offering special menus or fun dining experiences.
-It’s a great excuse to turn mealtime into an adventure.
+Parents can enjoy signature events, long lunches, and pop‑ups, while families can seek out casual, kid‑friendly venues offering special menus or limited-time dining experiences.
+It’s a great excuse to turn mealtime into a tasty adventure.

-For a classic school holiday outing, you can’t go wrong with a movie.
-Tower Cinemas delivers the big‑screen experience with family‑friendly films, comfy seats and a welcome break from the heat (or the rain).
+For a classic school holiday outing, you can’t go wrong with a movie, especially when you can enjoy it with a side of old-school arcade games and buttery popcorn.
+Tower Cinemas delivers the big‑screen experience with a wide range of arthouse and blockbuster films, comfy seats, and a welcome break from the heat (or the rain).
 Perfect for a relaxed afternoon or an easy end‑of‑day treat.
+Right outside is Napoli Centrale and Arnos Deli for delicious pre- or post-eats.

 Swim at Newcastle’s beaches

 Autumn sunshine still delivers ideal swimming weather.
-Spend the morning wave‑chasing at Bar Beach, build sandcastles at Newcastle Beach, or let the little ones splash in the shallows at Nobbys Beach while you soak up some coastal calm.
-Pack the towels, slather on the sunscreen and let the ocean do the entertaining.
+Spend the morning wave‑chasing at Bar Beach, build sandcastles or play beach volleyball at Newcastle Beach, or let the little (or teenage) ones splash out some energy at Nobbys Beach while you soak up some coastal calm – make sure to check out the Lighthouse while you’re there.
+Pack the towels, slather on the sunscreen, and let the ocean do the entertaining.
 See the Beach Guide

 Spark creativity at Newcastle Art Gallery

-Stroll through vibrant exhibitions, discover artworks that inspire imagination, and check out any family‑friendly programs running across the holidays.
-The Newcastle Art Gallery is calm, colourful and a refreshing way for kids to engage with art.
+Stroll through vibrant and intriguing exhibitions, discover artworks that inspire and challenge imaginations, and check out the workshops and hands-on programs running across the holidays.
+The Newcastle Art Gallery is a colourful and refreshing way for families to engage with art – and importantly, Hilliers Café will keep your crew fed – AKA happy – while you’re there.

 Carve it up at the South Newcastle Beach skate bowl

-One of the best skate bowls on the east coast sits right on the sand at South Newcastle Beach.
-Whether the kids are scooter‑mad, skateboard‑obsessed or just keen to roll around, it’s the perfect holiday hangout.
-Pack snacks, grab a shady spot and let them wear themselves out overlooking the ocean.
+One of the best skate bowls on the east coast of Australia sits right on the sand at South Newcastle Beach.
+Whether the kids (or parents) are scooter‑mad, skateboard‑obsessed or just keen to roll around, it’s the perfect holiday hangout.
+Pack snacks and swimmers – sometimes the water is just too tempting to ignore – or wander along to Southy Canteen or Newcastle Beach Kiosk for a well-earned snack.

 Holiday fun: sorted.